-- Preventing child marriage: A 10 per cent reduction in child marriage could contribute to a 70 per cent reduction in a country's maternal mortality rates and a 3 per cent decrease in infant mortality rates in countries with high child marriage prevalence (UN, EWEC 2015).
-High rates of child marriage are linked to lower use of family planning, higher fertility, unwanted pregnancies, higher risk for complications during childbirth, limited educational advancement, and reduced economic earnings potential. - Water, sanitation and hygiene: Investments in these sectors return US\$4 for every US\$1 invested and result in US\$260 billion being returned to the global economy annually if universal access were achieved (UN, EWEC 2015).
+- Preventing child marriage: A 10 per cent reduction in child marriage could contribute to a 70 per cent reduction in a country's maternal mortality rates and a 3 per cent decrease in infant mortality rates.
+High rates of child marriage are linked to lower use of family planning, higher fertility, unwanted pregnancies, higher risk for complications during childbirth, limited educational advancement, and reduced economic earnings potential. - Water, sanitation and hygiene: Investments in these sectors return US\$4 for every US\$1 invested and result in US\$260 billion being returned to the global economy annually if universal access were achieved.